al8n/rarena/rarena-allocator/README.md

   --------------------------------------
   ```

 - Unify memory layout, all 3 backed memroy will use the same memory layout.
-Controlled by `ArenaOptions::with_unify(true)`
+Controlled by `Options::with_unify(true)`

   ```text
   --------------------------------------------------------------------------------------------------------------